Swift Declarative Configuration

 into the package repository URL text field - Choose products you need to link them to your project.

-If you use SwiftPM for your project, you can add DeclarativeConfiguration to your package file.
-Also my advice will be to use SSH.
+If you use SwiftPM for your project structure, add DeclarativeConfiguration to your package file.

 Do not forget about target dependencies: